ThuryW/CUDA-ScaleDotProductAttention/README.md

 ```

 ## Verify the result
-Currently, we use [Bert-base](https://github.com/google-research/bert) model parameters for test, which contains `12` attention heads, and the matrix size of each attention head is `128x64`.
+Currently, we use [bert-base](https://github.com/google-research/bert) model parameters for test, which contains `12` attention heads, and the matrix size of each attention head is `128x64`.

-1. Generate random matrice as input
+1. Generate random matrices as input:
 ```bash
 python ../scripts/generate_qk.py
 ```
-2. Run your executive program
+2. Run your executive program.
-3. Run the verification script
+3. Run the verification script:
 ```bash
 python ../scripts/verify_qk.py
 ```